Spooky action at a global distance: analysis of space-based entanglement distribution for the quantum internet: Acknowledgments

 We dedicate this work to the memory of our mentor and guide Jonathan P. Dowling.
 Jon's unflinching support, his enthusiasm for research, and his inspiring vision for the future of quantum technologies and the quantum internet, made this work possible.

-SK acknowledges support from the National Science Foundation and the National Science and Engineering Research Council of Canada Postgraduate Scholarship.
+SK acknowledges support from the National Science Foundation and the Natural Sciences and Engineering Research Council of Canada Postgraduate Scholarship.
 AJB acknowledges support from the National Science Foundation.
 RAD, MPB, and JPD acknowledge support from the Army Research Office, Air Force Office of Scientific Research and the National Science Foundation.